Balmoral, Queensland: Geography

 Balmoral is located 9 km east of the Brisbane CBD.

 History

 The name Balmoral is an anglicisation of Baile Mhoireil' which is Scottish Gaelic for 'beautiful residence' or 'majestic castle'.

 On 25 June 1927, Panorama Heights estate containing 53 reserved sites was auctioned by Thornton and Pearce.
 The estate was located on Fifth Avenue, Balmoral.

 Balmoral State High School opened on 3 February 1958.

-On Sunday 12 December 1915 Archbishop James Duhig laid the foundation stone for a Catholic school in Bulimba.
+On 12 December 1915, Archbishop James Duhig laid the foundation stone for a Catholic school in Bulimba.
 Saints Peter and Paul's Catholic School was operated by the Sisters of the Good Samaritan and opened to an estimated 200 students on 3 February 1916.
 On Sunday 6 February 1916 Duhig returned to bless and officially open the school.
 The school is now located within the boundaries of Balmoral.
 In 1996 John Power was appointed the first lay principal.